Types of Camera Lens Coatings | Exploring the Spectrum

 maintenance of Camera Lens Coatings

-Camera lens coatings are crucial for image quality and protection of your lens.
+Camera lens coatings are crucial for the image quality and protection of your lens.
 Here are some tips and maintenance practices to ensure they stay in good condition:

 Keep the Lens Cap On: